MrStLouis/laserfiche.github.io/src/docs/api/authentication/guide_authenticate-to-the-laserfiche-api/index.md

 {: .note }
 Note: Access Tokens used to access APIs are secrets and should be stored securely.
 To prevent CSRF attacks, it's NOT recommended to store secrets or sensitive information in cookies.
+One way to do this is to store the token...

 For Laserfiche Cloud, version 1 and later of the APIs follow the OAuth model.